gisquick/gisquick-doc/user-manual/project-publishing.rst

 .. figure:: ../img/user-page-projects.png

-   List of user published projects.
+   List of user's published projects.

-Click on it's name and enjoy Gisquick!
+Click on the blue map icon in the second column and enjoy Gisquick!

 .. _gisquick-we-published: